Scene: Ilkeston incorporated.

 May 2nd, 1887 was the date when elections for the first Town Council took place.
 The new borough was divided into three wards — North, South and Central — each with the power to send to the Council six elected representatives.
 This Council would then elect six Aldermen.

 The Conservative and Liberal candidates decided together that the contest would not be fought on ‘political party grounds’ …. there would be a friendly alliance.
 However when the results were known they were a surprise to all but especially to the Liberals.
-Expecting a Liberal majority in a predominantly Liberal town, that party discovered that they had exactly the same number of elected councillors as the Conservatives; they felt ‘dished‘.
-In future there would be no alliance — strictly party lines would rule !!
+Expecting a Liberal majority in a predominantly Liberal town, that party discovered that they had exactly the same number of elected councillors as the Conservatives.
+They felt ‘dished‘ and vowed that in future there would be no alliance — strictly party lines would rule !!

 The Nottingham Journal (May 9th) theorised that the election was “so colourless and uninteresting to the voters that they did not think it worth while to vote their whole strength upon it.
 The people of Ilkeston are enthusiatic enough when there is something to fight for, but when there is no principle in the balance they do not think it worth their while to interest themselves very much about it “.